 Dentures might be viable if you miss many teeth due to tooth decay or injury, but what are dentures exactly?
 They are removable artificial teeth customized to fit snugly over your gums.

-How do you know if your Need Dentures?
+How do you know if you Need Dentures?

 Dentures are an option when you have lost most of your teeth to decay or injury and find it difficult to chew, eat or speak.
 Even if you haven’t lost all your teeth, the ones remaining will be removed and replaced by dentures in some cases.

 Dentures are a popular choice for cosmetic reasons as well.
 However, some people have self-esteem issues because of severely misaligned or misshapen teeth and opt to remove and insert dentures.
 You can also use them to fill out a face that has lost shape.